cagriulas/KiVim/README.md

 ## About

 KiVim a plugin combination for Vim.
 It means 'my kiwi' in Turkish.
+These plugins were put together for Python Development.

-Importent: This project is not finished yet.
+Importent: This project has not finished yet.